Code4SocialGood/c4sg-web/README.md

 Code for Social Good is a global platform to connect nonprofits and open source developers with technical volunteers.

-The application is buit with the following architecture:
+The application is built with the following architecture:
 - Front End: Angular 2, CSS, HTML
 - Back End: Java Spring Framework
 - Database: MySQL